liferay/liferay-docs/develop/tutorials/articles/asset-framework/04-rating-assets.markdown

 This tutorial shows you how to add ratings to an asset enabled portlet.
 The tutorial uses code from a custom Insults portlet as an example.
-The Insults portlet seemed appropriate since a truly distinguished writer of insults needs to know how good his or her insults really are.
+The Insults portlet seemed appropriate, since a truly distinguished writer of insults needs to know how good his or her insults really are.

 In order to implement ratings on your custom entity, it must be [asset enabled](/develop/tutorials/-/knowledge_base/6-2/adding-updating-and-deleting-assets-for-custom-entities).